 Green Bay, Wisconsin, has more to it than just the Packers.
-With that said, it’s still hard to separate Green Bay from their legendary football team.
+With that said, it’s still hard to separate Green Bay from its legendary football team.

 And if you want to immerse yourself in Wisconsin culture further, try out the winter sport of curling.

-For the uninitiated, curling is one of the weirder Olympic sports: competing teams slide a large stone down a runway of ice, sweeping the ice ahead of it with a broom to either speed or slow the stone’s trajectory towards a goal.
+Curling is one of the weirder Olympic sports for the uninitiated: competing teams slide a large stone down a runway of ice, sweeping the ice ahead of it with a broom to either speed or slow the stone’s trajectory toward a goal.
 It’s weirdly addicting.

 In addition to its many leagues, Green Bay Curling Club offers “Learn 2 Curl” clinics and rentals for private events.

 My parents love to stay at St. Brendon’s Inn when they venture to Green Bay for a getaway.
 St. Brendon’s Inn is a quant Irish Pub and Inn where you’ll feel right at home.
 Room rates are reasonable, and you’ll feel like family.

 Where to Eat in Green Bay